BCUF/fd_bagger/README.md

 - -d the path of the metadata.csv file
 - -m the path of the processingMPC.xml file used for Archivematica.
 - -s 0010 optionnal argument, if you want to define the first number of bag name incrementation.
+- -p 4 defines the number of CPU thread